hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 What most digressors do, I've oft heard say.
 >
 > Bel.
-Oh! now I recollect 'twas teachers you
+Oh! now I recollect it was teachers you
 >
 > Were then describing, and had brought to view
 >